 Best Sub-Ohm Tanks – The Top Vape Tanks For Every Vaper

 Sub-ohm tanks came to prominence after vapers began tinkering with their first-generation clearomizers and atomizers.
-Sub-ohm tanks are made of several disassembled parts and offer more advanced features like airflow control and inhalation style (MTL or DL).
-Sub-ohm tanks also let users install different coil types to obtain more flavor or cloud size.
+The best sub-ohm tank is made of several disassembled parts and offers more advanced features like airflow control and inhalation style (MTL or DL).
+These tanks also let users install different coil types to obtain more flavor or cloud size.

 The Uwell Valyrian II is a new sub-ohm tank that features a stainless steel build and an extended e-juice capacity.
 The Valyrian II is an update to the original tank and it is compatible with those coil types so vapers can use them with this tank.
 The new tank has an 8ml e-juice capacity thanks to its wider, 32mm diameter that is specially designed to work with larger, dual-cell mods.
 The tank also comes with two distinct coil heads which are both mesh-style coils but have either single or dual coil designs.